winesapOS/winesapOS/UPGRADES.md

 - 'base-devel' is manually upgraded.
 - 'pacman' is manually upgraded to deal with the [community] repository being merged into the [extra] repository.
+- Packages are now installed from the renamed [holo-rel] repository instead of the original [holo] repository.

 ## 3.2.0 to 3.2.1